timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 = 1.5 =
 * Flush rewrite rules when post_parent changes
 * Renamed plugin main file
 **Notice:** The plugin may gets deactivated after the update, due a file rename.
-Just activate it again.
+Just activate it again and resave Permalinks and Reading settings.

 = 1.4 =
 * Display a 404 page when archive page does not exists in combination with wpml